AutoGraphAD: Unsupervised network anomaly detection using Variational Graph Autoencoders: Methodology

 \subsection{Anomaly Detection}

-For anomaly detection, we are calculating the anomaly scores of the connection nodes.
+For anomaly detection, we calculate the anomaly scores of the connection nodes.
 The anomaly scores are based on the calculation of the reconstruction errors with the KL term.
 The idea is that the anomaly score will be lower for normal nodes and higher for anomalous nodes.
-To determine the threshold of what an anomaly is and what it is not, we use percentiles to determine a user defined percentile, and then everything above it is determined as anomalous scores.
+We use a percentile-based threshold, where a node is classified as anomalous if its score exceeds the p-th percentile; $p$ is selected offline as a threshold hyperparameter.
 For our score, we use the following equation.

-The equation works by using a user-assigned score to weight the importance of each loss in the anomaly score.
-This allows us to use different weights for different settings.
-Additionally, we employ Robust Scaling \cite{https://doi.org/10.1002/widm.1236} of all reconstruction errors and KL Divergence that are used for the anomaly scores.
-This guarantees that all scores are on the same scale and that no value dominates the range and skews the anomaly scores \cite{10.1145/2594473.2594476}.
+The equation works by using user-assigned weights to weigh the importance of each loss in the anomaly score.
+This allows us to use different weights for different settings and adapt to the changing nature of the network.
+We employ Robust Scaling \cite{https://doi.org/10.1002/widm.1236} of all reconstruction errors and KL Divergence that are used for anomaly scores to ensure that no value dominates the scale.
 Our entire approach runs in PyTorch and on the GPU.
-Providing a faster processing time that using Sci-kit learn \cite{scikit-learn}.
-The pipeline can be found in Figure \ref{fig:vgae-classification} in the Appendix.